Skip to content

 Section titled “2.
 GitHub Flow: The Web Application Standard”

-Everything branches off main.
-When a feature is ready, you open a Pull Request against main.
-Once reviewed and passing tests, it merges into main and deploys immediately.
+In this model, absolutely everything branches directly off main.
+When a feature is ready for integration, a developer opens a formal Pull Request against main.
+Once it is thoroughly reviewed and passes all automated tests, it merges seamlessly back into main and is deployed to production immediately.

-• Pros: Simple, encourages small, short-lived branches, perfect for CI/CD.
+• Pros: Exceedingly simple, aggressively encourages small, short-lived branches, and is architecturally perfect for rapid CI/CD pipelines.

-• Cons: Requires rigorous automated testing.
-If your pipeline isn’t rock-solid, a bad merge breaks production instantly.
+• Cons: Requires completely infallible, rigorous automated testing.
+If your pipeline isn’t rock-solid, a bad merge will break the production cluster instantly.

 3. Trunk-Based Development: The Elite Standard